8 min read

 Customers can’t check things out if they don’t check out!
 Provide the customer with the incredible power of choice if you have to in the selection process with great recommendations, but keep things simple in the checkout phase.
 The checkout flow is arguably the most important part of the buying process, so it will pay off, in the long run, to keep improving it.

 Improving the checkout flow is a long and ongoing process.
 These best practices will help you get started, and then try different things to see what works.
 By the way, did you know that you could optimize the checkout flow further by understanding customer behavior and buying preferences?
 Moda is a great customer data platform that makes this possible for marketers like you!
-Signup for Moda today!
+Signup for Lifesight today!